adgellida/ubuntupackages/ReadMe.md

 Important
 =============================================
 * It hasn't been tested 100% yet.
 Give feedback!
-* The desktop environment recommended tested right now is to use mate desktop, but there're problems to implement it on ubuntu 14.04.
-The best option is to wait Ubuntu Mate Remix 14.10 stable version (not use alpha never, never!) or to use Linux Mint Mate 14.04.
+* The desktop environment recommended tested right now is to use mate desktop.
 * Be careful with unstables repos, comment them if you want, for example:
  * Xorg Edgers
  * WebUpd8 Unstable - only for 13.10 or less